 This fucknutter supreme did just that.
 Don’t be fooled!
 Alby may have dressed this question up in a party dress that would make Rupaul drop her sequins.
 He may have gone out of his way to make it look as though here be an exchange between two fine Hardvardly gentlemen in Stanfordish clothes and Oxfordful language, a smoking stogie, velvet jacket, a snifter of brandy and a monocle.
 He may have dipped the question in gold leaf, exposed it to Mozart and sent it to boarding school in Switzerland.
 Make no mistake though, the question is that of a dunce.
 A backwoods, Deliverance-style dunce.

-First, the set up.
-After a chance meeting in one of the finer establishments in the world, no doubt over a tumbler of Courvoisier, Jack Handey here’d found himself a brand new token atheist email buddy to whom he could proselytize to while lying in bed with his platonic life-partner, Spot.
+First, the setup.
+After a chance meeting in one of the finer establishments in the world, no doubt over a tumbler of Courvoisier, Jack Handey here’d found himself a brand new token atheist email buddy to whom he could proselytize while lying in bed with his platonic life-partner, Spot.

-Said token atheist friend, a writing enthusiast, decided to send our touched little buddy a snippet of prose he’d penned about Acadia National Park.
+Said token atheist friend, a writing enthusiast, decided to send our pew-sniffing little buddy a snippet of prose he’d penned about Acadia National Park.
 Jeeboner says,

 My new pen pal had sent me some of his writing about Acadia National Park.
 It spoke of “the profound responsibility of our consciousness: to use our understanding of nature to guide our conduct within nature,” and it added, “In this bloom of space-time, human reason can try to understand the development of all matter, from stars and galaxies to our own planet, fellow creatures, home island, and selves.
 It is our nature and duty to do so.”